thirsty-wing/php-pwa-template/README.md

 much online apps.
 By recognizing this, we can lean into hypermedia technology which allows us to ship close to no application logic and just rely on a hypermedia API.
 PHP is very good at creating hypermedia APIs.

+That being said, there is still an opportunity to

 ## Features